 Diabetes All-or-None Measures

 The Diabetes All-or-None Measures are two separate measures, one for process (optimal testing) and one for outcomes (optimal results).
-Each measure contains three goals.
-All three goals within a measure must be reached in order to meet that measure.
+This measure contains five goals.
+All five goals within a measure must be reached in order to meet that measure.
 The numerator of each all-or-none measure is collected from the organization's total diabetes denominator.

 Using the diabetes denominator optimal results includes:

 - Most recent A1C test result is less than 8.0% -- And

 - Most recent blood pressure measurement is less than 140/90 mm Hg -- And

 - Daily Aspirin or Other Antiplatelet for Diabetes Patients with Ischemic Vascular Disease Unless Contraindicated -- And

 - Statin Use for patients ages 40 through 75 or patients with IVD of any age